-At the outset of the arbitration process, the Arbitrator will provide the parties with his personal Terms and Conditions explaining the basis on which he will conduct the requested arbitration.
-He will then take charge of the resolution of the dispute and schedule an Initial Case Conference with all parties.
+- At the outset of the arbitration process, the Arbitrator will provide the parties with his or her personal Terms and Conditions explaining the basis on which he or she will conduct the requested arbitration.
+He or she will then take charge of the resolution of the dispute and schedule an Initial Case Conference with all parties.

-Once the arbitration hearing date is selected, the Arbitrator will use Juris as the Arbitration Administrator.
-The Parties will be responsible for depositing a Commitment Fee with Juris to allow the Arbitrator to reserve hearing dates for the Arbitration.
+- Once the arbitration hearing date is selected, the Arbitrator will use Juris as the Arbitration Administrator.
+The Parties will be responsible for depositing the estimated hearing fee with Juris to allow the Arbitrator to reserve hearing dates for the Arbitration.
 Juris will assist the parties to make arrangements for the hearing, including rooms, catering and any other requested services or equipment.
 The parties will contract directly with the providers for such services and be responsible for payment of same.